ursnj/nayan/README.md

 <div align="center">

-Nayan UI provides React component library based on Tailwind CSS and Radix UI.
+Nayan UI provides React Reusable Components based on Tailwind CSS and Radix UI.
 This library is a collection of pre-designed and pre-built React components that can be used to quickly and easily build beautiful, functional and fully accessible user interfaces for your web applications.

 [![NPM version][npm-image]][npm-url] [![Follow Twitter][twitter-image]][twitter-url]